What is Biofeedback?

 Note: Biofeedback as a method for self-regulation can be a very effective tool for dealing with stress, but it is seldom adequate by itself for treating various forms of anxiety.
 Typically, working with a counselor to modify patterns of thought and behavior is needed, and sometimes medication as well.

-While the programs available and skills learned in the lab are believed to be safe and to have low-risk for harm, you may want to check with your doctor or mental health professional before using the lab if you have:
+You may want to check with your doctor or mental health professional before using the Mind-Body Clinic if you have:

-- Severe or unstable medical illness, including heart conditions and asthma
+- Severe or unstable medical illness, including heart a condition or asthma

-- Disorders involving severe, unstable autonomic nervous system or endocrine/metabolic functions (e.g., diabetes)
+- Disorders involving a severe, unstable autonomic nervous system or endocrine/metabolic functions (e.g., diabetes)

 - Significant psychological disorder (e.g., schizophrenia, mania, major depression, paranoia, severe obsessive-compulsive disorder, post-traumatic stress disorder)